Table of Content

 3. Texas Motorcycle Helmet Laws

-According to Texas Transportation Code § 661.003, a motorcyclist who is under the age of 21 is required to wear a motorcycle helmet.
+According to Texas Transportation Code § 661.003, riders and passengers under 21 are mandated to strap on a motorcycle helmet.

-For motorcyclists who are the age of 21 or older, they can choose to not wear a motorcycle helmet, provided they can show proof of completing a motorcycle operator training and safety course or owning a health insurance plan.
+Motorcyclists who are ages 21 or older do not have to wear a motorcycle helmet, provided they can show proof of completing a motorcycle operator training and safety course or owning a health insurance plan.

 Specifically, you need to complete a Motorcycle Operating Training Course provided by the Department of Motor Vehicles.
 Also, your coverage should at least be $10,000 in terms of medical insurance.